 VO reports.
 The existing performance reporting framework will be extended with a new set of VO-oriented statistics will be made available by the availability and reliability dashboard of the Operations Portal.
 For each active VO, these will be generated from the existing “OPS” test results and will be aggregated to only include services actually supporting the VO according to what is published into the information discovery system (top-BDII).
 On an hourly basis a given service (defined to be the group of instances providing the same functionality to the VO) will be considered to be available if the largest fraction of instances have been fully available (100% of availability) to the VO.
 The availability of different services will be compound with an AND operation.
 The actual algorithm will adapted as needed after an internal validation of a few months.

 Evolving the OLA framework into a set of OLAs and SLAs.
-In collaboration with the FedSM project [FSM], EGI.eu will review the operations service portfolio and the related processes assessing the current adequacy to service management best practices and standards (ITIL and ISO 20000 standards) and in particular to the requirements defined by the FedSM model, and will implement an improvement plan to adapt to these.
+In collaboration with the FedSM project [FSM], EGI.eu will review the operations service portfolio and the related processes assessing the current adequacy to service management best practices and standards (ITIL and ISO/IEC 20000 standards) and in particular to the requirements defined by the FedSM model, and will implement an improvement plan to adapt to these.
 The EGI.eu service management model adheres to the following minimum set of requirements identified by FedSM [REQ] by providing defined and documented procedures:

 For negotiating SLAs, where documentation and procedures will specify the required scope of the negotiated SLA, the output format in which the SLA must be stored, and how the SLA and service targets are defined.